Who Should I Tell About My Sexual Abuse and in What Order?

 Contact us to learn more.
 It’s commitment-free and 100% confidential.

-If I Tell a Lawyer or a Therapist, are They Required to Report My Abuse to Law Enforcement?
+If I Tell a Lawyer or a Therapist, Are They Required to Report My Abuse to Law Enforcement?

 My Church Has a Line for Reporting Sexual Abuse.
 Should I Call Them?

-If your church or parish has a reporting line, your attorney or therapist can give you guidance on if they recommend calling that line and how to protect yourself during the process.
-If church officials ask you to come in and meet with them, we strongly suggest you do so with your attorney present.
+If your church or parish has a reporting line, your attorney or therapist can help you decide whether to contact that line and how to protect yourself.